 This means that Cost Per View advertising prices are structured so that the advertiser only pays when a user actively interacts with their ad.
 In other words, there is not necessarily a financial loss when an ad is displayed and no one clicks on it.

 For this reason, the terms “view” and “impression” are used in the context of cost per view in advertising.
-The latter is used to identify when the ad is displayed, but the consumer has not interacted in any way, for example, by clicking or viewing for 30 seconds or more.
+The latter is used to identify when the ad is displayed, but the consumer has not interacted in any way, for example, by clicking on it or watching it for at least 30 seconds — the threshold YouTube uses to define a qualified view.

 To advertise in this way and generate more views than impressions, the first step is to understand how this feature works so that you can utilize it effectively.